sassoftware/saspy/saspy/doc/source/install.rst

 (through stdin, stdout, stderr).
 This connection method is for a local connection to SAS that is installed on the same host as Python.

-There are only three keys for this configuration definition dictionary:
+There are only four keys for this configuration definition dictionary:

 saspath -
     (Required) Path to SAS startup script